thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 ### Additions
 - Livonia support
 - Panthera support
-- 3CB Factions support as RHS+ (expands RHS factions with new vehicles and units, replaces vanilla civilians and their cars with 3CB Faction ones)
+- 3CB Factions support as RHS+ - expands Occupants/Invader factions with new vehicles and units, replaces vanilla civilians and their cars with 3CB Faction ones, adds weapons from 3CB Factions to Arms Dealer store, expands starting arsenal with SMLE and Sterling SMG
 - UI/UX overhaul - new commander and ordinary player menu (O key shortcut), all other menus had been remade on new UI framework
 - Construction overhaul: persistent save for everything players build, revamped UI/UX, much more options to build (150 structures max at this moment, LIFO)
 - New commander abilities - Smoke Barrage, Flare Barrage, Light Vehicle Airdrop, HMG Airdrop, Recon Plane Run, Supply Crate Airdrop, Chemical Airstrike